-In line with the FRC Plan 2018/19, the FRC's main priorities in relation to actuarial oversight are to:
+The FRC's main priority in relation to actuarial oversight is to:

-- Oversee the IFoA's regulatory work - including its development arrangements to monitor the quality of actuarial work.
+Oversee the IFoA's regulatory work in the UK public interest - including its implementation of arrangements to monitor the quality of actuarial work.

 The FRC works closely with other bodies involved in the regulation of actuaries or their work, including the IFoA, the Pensions Regulator (tPR), the Prudential Regulation Authority (PRA), the Financial Conduct Authority (FCA) and the Funeral Planning Authority (FPA).